-The cost of travel in Israel is a question that we are frequently asked about but, of course, how much it will cost to travel around Israel depends very much on your preferences and how clever you can be in planning your trip.
-As a western country, travel in Israel does cost more than in the rest of the Middle East – you’ll need to expect Western European prices and you’ll have no nasty surprises.
+The cost of travel in Israel is a question that we are frequently asked about.
+How much it will cost to travel around Israel depends very much on your preferences and how clever you can be in planning your trip.
+As a western country, travel in Israel does cost more than in the rest of the Middle East.
+You’ll need to expect Western European prices and you’ll have no nasty surprises.
 Having said this, there are some ways that you can save the pennies and travel in Israel on even the tightest of budgets.

 Israel has a very advanced bus network which is efficient, safe, and affordable.
 Bus fares in Israel, particularly to the remoter regions of the country, are subsidized and this makes the buses a popular way to get around.
-Most buses offer free wifi.
-The bus from Jerusalem to Tel Aviv, costs around 18 NIS (5 USD) one-way, whilst the bus from Jerusalem to Haifa or Nazareth is around 40 NIS (11 USD) one-way.
-Also, take advantage of self-guided tours and other products designed for budget travelers which allow you to visit some more inaccessible sites for reasonable prices.
+Most buses offer free Wifi.
+The bus from Jerusalem to Tel Aviv, costs around 18 NIS (5 USD) one-way.
+The bus from Jerusalem to Haifa or Nazareth is around 40 NIS (11 USD) one-way.
+Also, take advantage of self-guided tours and other products designed for budget travelers.
+This will allow you to visit some more inaccessible sites for reasonable prices.

 Food in Israel is generally very high quality, and of course, varies dramatically in price.
 In Tel Aviv, Israel’s undeniable culinary capital, some of the top restaurants are expensive, even by European standards, but most restaurants across the country are reasonable when you take into account the quality and portion sizes at around 15 USD for main dishes.